 Who will you spend a few minutes with this week sharing the truth of Jesus?
 We’ve no idea the difference we could make in one life.
 However, we can rest assured that sharing Jesus with one person, privately, will make exponentially more difference than publicly arguing the topic of the day.

-If you enjoyed this blog post, please consider clicking on the “Follow” link in the right-hand column
+If you enjoyed this blog post, please share it to bless others, and consider clicking on the “Follow” link in the right-hand column.